top of page

 Senior Research Associate

-M.S. from Illinois State University
+M.S. from Auburn University

-B.A. from Arcadia University
+B.S. from Auburn University

 Kathy.McGlynn@UTSouthwestern.edu